anishphilip012git/security/jumproxy/README.md

 ---

-This README is tailored to clearly explain how to set up and use Jumproxy, ensuring compliance with the homework specifications and providing detailed instructions for both server and client usage.
-It also includes a strategy for testing and a list of helpful resources for further learning.
+This README is tailored to clearly explain how to set up and use Jumproxy.
+I assume no legal responsibility from its usage.